jonwhittlestone/mongo-csfle-beanie-fastapi/README.md

 # mongo-csfle-beanie-fastapi

-A simple FastAPI demonstrating Client-Side Field Level Encryption
+A simple FastAPI app "CustomerDB" demonstrating Client-Side Field Level Encryption.

+A **super-admin** app user can view PII, but a **customer-service-agent** cannot.

 ## Prerequisites